antz22/ConnectAnon/README.md

 - what if someone requests the same chat buddy multiple times? just be ware of duplicate requests, delete the other one. it should rarely happen

+- ANIMATIONS
+  - these will step up your app to be potentially usable.
+  - don't think it's gonna work. frontend and backend are completely separated.

 # Potential Features